Vera; or, The Nihilists: Act II

 At a council meeting, Tsar Ivan and his cruel epigrammatic minister Prince Paul Maraloffski criticise Tsarevitch Alexis's democratic leanings, but the Tsar is assassinated by Michael after the Tsarevitch opens the window.

 Act III

 Alexis ascends the throne and exiles Prince Paul Maraloffski, not to Siberia, but to Paris.
 Maraloffski joins the Nihilists to kill Alexis.
 The task of assassinating the Tsar is given to Vera.
 She must infiltrate the palace, stab the Tsar and throw the dagger out the window as a signal to Nihilist agents below.
 If she does not, the agents will break in and kill him.
 Vera is reluctant to kill the man she loves, though.

 Act IV

 Alexis returns to the palace after his coronation, intending to end injustice in Russia during his reign.
 Vera enters the palace, knife at the ready.
 Alexis asks her to marry him.
 She accepts, but then she hears the agents outside crying out for the signal.
 She stabs herself and throws the dagger out the window, and the agents depart satisfied.

-Alexis: Vera, what have you done?